thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-internal-missing-underscore) The name "getMetadataWithoutContract" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function getMetadataWithoutContract(provider: ProviderOrSigner, contractAddress: string, tokenId: string, ipfsGatewayUrl: string): Promise<NFTMetadata>;
+export function getMetadataWithoutContract(provider: ProviderOrSigner, contractAddress: string, tokenId: string, storage: IStorage): Promise<NFTMetadata>;

 // @public (undocumented)
 export function getNativeTokenByChainId(chainId: ChainId): NativeToken;